saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_01_PIM.md

      ![Screenshot](../Media/Module-1/35eb7586-5a30-41a6-9f1c-abb48f8ed548.png)

 1. Refresh the Azure Portal by pressing **F5**.

+    **Note**: If by refreshing the portal in the browser does not display PIM as being enabled then log out and back into the Azure Portal.

-1. Click **Azure resources**.
+2. Click **Azure resources**.

      ![Screenshot](../Media/Module-1/c8260eb8-fdab-466f-86a1-173139906868.png)

-1. Click **Discover resources** to launch the discovery experience.
+3. Click **Discover resources** to launch the discovery experience.

      ![Screenshot](../Media/Module-1/ee634a4f-92bb-4ce6-a3d6-5db4e6760bdb.png)

-1. On the Discovery pane, use **Resource state filter** and **Select resource type** to filter the management groups or subscriptions you have write permission to.
+4. On the Discovery pane, use **Resource state filter** and **Select resource type** to filter the management groups or subscriptions you have write permission to.
 It's probably easiest to start with **All** initially.

      ![Screenshot](../Media/Module-1/2407aa7a-1d7d-480d-9eea-9bf1848a233a.png)

-1. Add a checkmark next to your Azure subscription.
+5. Add a checkmark next to your Azure subscription.

      ![Screenshot](../Media/Module-1/de1e6184-fc4b-4955-97fd-957667e70fd1.png)

-1. Click **Manage resource** to start managing the selected resources.
+6. Click **Manage resource** to start managing the selected resources.

      ![Screenshot](../Media/Module-1/f01798ac-e214-40de-b3df-4c1d5a0f2733.png)

-1. Click **Yes** when prompted.
+7. Click **Yes** when prompted.